christiancannata/agrispesa/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 * It uses the available WordPress scripts and styles.
 * The plugin is lightweight, without any unnecessary scripts to load into the admin.
 * It falls in line gracefully with the look and feel of the WordPress interface.
-* It uses it's own menu in the backend.
+* It is located under the Tools > Term Order menu in the backend.
 * Translated or translatable.
 * Custom functions to order the taxonomies themselves.
 * There is no Pro version, everything works in the Free version.